 As I said, nobody decreed the laws of nature.
 There are certain Christians who claim God decreed ’em: When he created the cosmos, he didn’t just say “Let there be light,”

 Yes, God made a complex universe.
-But it doesn’t run by divine decree—as demonstrated whenever God ignores the laws of nature.
+But it doesn’t operate by divine decree—as demonstrated every time God defies the “laws” of nature.

 (Remember that, by the way.
 It’s a point I’m gonna return to in a bit.)

-But whether God actually created such “principles” or not—whether Gothard actually detected the ancient middle eastern worldview, which ain’t necessarily that
+But whether God actually created such “principles” or not—whether Gothard accurately detected the ancient west Asian worldview, and whether that worldview

 Debt’s a bad idea.
 Not a sin.